ZeeeroOS/ZeeeroOS/README.md

 # ZeeeroOS
-Future Place of ZeeeroOS - A Windows 11/10 alternative Speecially for Windows 10 out of support machines
+Future Place of ZeeeroOS - A Windows 11/10 alternative

-### Watch/Star Repo or Follow Org to get notified when progress starts
+Focussed on Windows 10 out of support machines

 # Roadmap
 Development Starts this Winter '24

+Latest News:
+Developemnt for ZeeeroOS has started
 Join Us on [Discord](https://discord.gg/nPVgAzHcnn)